Hilbert1024/Texas-holdem-game/README.md

 You can play Texas-hold-em with your PC by running 'Main.py' now!Good luck!

-(PS:The larger N you choose,the better your PC perform.)
+(PS:The larger N you choose,the better your PC performs.)

 ## Files
 + Main: After running, the computer reads the data of Probability to adjust the strategy of playing cards and play games with the players.